RTEMS/rtems-docs/bsp_howto/shared_memory_support.rst

 systems that use the RTEMS mulitprocessing support.
-For more information on RTEMS multiprocessing capabilities and the MPCI, refer to the *Multiprocessing Manager* chapter of the *RTEMS Application C User’s Guide*.
+For more information on RTEMS multiprocessing capabilities and the MPCI, refer to the *Multiprocessing Manager* chapter of the *RTEMS Application C User's Guide*.

 Shared Memory Configuration Table
 =================================